OpenRefine/openrefine.org/docs/manual/cellediting.md

 For more of the theory behind clustering, see [Clustering In Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).

+### Custom clustering methods {#custom-clustering-methods}

+Custom Clustering in OpenRefine allows you to define your own rules for grouping similar data, ensuring that your data clustering is accurate and tailored to your specific needs.
+This feature is particularly useful when the built-in methods do not perfectly suit your data, allowing you to experiment with new ways to group data and unlock more meaningful insights.

+Custom clustering functions are created using scripting languages like GREL, Jython, or Clojure.
+These functions define how data should be clustered either by:
+- Keying: Assigning a group (or key) to a data value.
+- Distance: Measuring the similarity (or difference) between two data values.

+To try the feature:

+1. Go to the Clustering interface.
+2. Click the "Manage clustering functions" button to open the custom clustering functions dialog.
+3. Choose either the "Keying" or "Distance" tab based on the type of function you want to create.
+4. Click the "Add New Function" button.
+5. Give your function a name.
+6. Write your expression using GREL, Jython, or Clojure.
+7. Use the "Expression Preview" and "Clusters Preview" tabs to see how your function works in real-time, adjusting as needed.
+8. Save your function and close the dialog.

+Your custom functions will then appear in the dropdown menu under keying or distance options.
+Select the function you added, and it will be applied to your data.

+For example:
+- Custom Keying Function: `value.length() == 6` will group data values with a length of exactly 6 characters.
+- Custom Distance Function: `levenshteinDistance(value1, value2)` will group data values with differences less than the radius setting you input while writing the expression in the dialog.

+For more details on built-in clustering functions, see [Clustering In Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).

 ## Replace {#replace}

 OpenRefine provides a find/replace function for you to edit your data.
 Selecting <span class="menuItems">Edit cells</span> → <span class="menuItems">Replace</span> will bring up a simple window where you can input a string to search and a string to replace it with.
 You can set case-sensitivity, and set it to only select whole words, defined by a string with spaces or punctuation around it (to prevent, for example, “house” selecting the “house” part of “doghouse”).
 You can use [regular expressions](expressions#regular-expressions) in this field.
 You may wish to preview the results of this operation by testing it with a [Text filter](facets#text-filter) first.